 Ben Hooper joined the Detained Programs at PIRC in January 2018.
 As a legal aid attorney and manager since 1999, Ben’s advocacy work has included federally subsidized housing, mortgage foreclosure, domestic violence and immigration.
 Immediately prior to joining PIRC, Ben worked at the Pennsylvania Coalition Against Domestic Violence where he coordinated the Civil Legal Representation Initiative, providing legal service to victims of domestic violence in twenty-two counties across Pennsylvania.
 Ben earned his J.D. degree from Northeastern University, and a B.A. in Political Science at Binghamton University.

 Melissa Vega joined the Detained Programs at PIRC in April 2019.
 After graduating with honors from Widener University Commonwealth Law School, Melissa clerked for The Honorable Mary Hannah Leavitt of the Commonwealth Court of Pennsylvania for three years.
 Upon completing her clerkship, Melissa set up her practice as a sole practitioner, representing clients in family-based petitions, naturalization, TPS/DACA, non-immigrant visa applications and removal defense.
-Immediately prior to joining PIRC, she practiced immigration & naturalization law in the Houston, Texas, area for three years.
+Immediately prior to joining PIRC, she practiced immigration & naturalization law in the Houston, Texas, area.
 Melissa is fluent in Spanish.

 Fernanda Hernandez joined PIRC in August 2016 as the Office Assistant.
 Before starting with PIRC, Fernanda worked for four years at ACNB Bank as Customer Service Specialist.
 She graduated HACC with a degree in Behavioral and Social Sciences, with a concentration on Paralegal Studies in 2016, and earned her Bachelor degree in Applied Science in Technical Leadership from Bloomsburg University of Pennsylvania in 2019.
 Fernanda is fluent in Spanish, and received her DOJ accreditation in early 2018.